Baker: Hospitals to curtail elective procedures amid ‘rapid increase’ in COVID-19 cases

 Outpatient procedures such as mammograms, colonoscopies, and pediatric services will remain available to the public, according to Health and Human Services Secretary Marylou Sudders.

-As of the weekend, new virus-related hospitalizations had increased by 44 percent, public health data indicated.
+As of Sunday, hospitals were at 69 percent capacity with more than 1,400 hospitalized COVID-19 patients and 238 people in the ICU.

+“Massachusetts is now experiencing a rapid increase in new positive cases in the wake of Thanksgiving, and in turn the number of people becoming ill and needing hospitalization is also increasing,” Baker said.

-Baker noted that new coronavirus cases have taken “off like a rocket” since Thanksgiving.
+Baker noted that new coronavirus cases “took off like a rocket” in the days after the holiday.

+RELATED: Officials push Baker to bring back restrictions, business leaders demand stores stay open

-The state’s positivity rate since the holiday has climbed to 5.3 percent, which Baker said is putting a burden on hospitals.
+The state’s weekly positivity rate since the holiday has climbed to 5.34 percent, which Baker said is putting a burden on hospitals.

 “We now have a hospital community that’s really struggling,” Baker said.